I. I. Chundrigar

-Ibrahim Ismail Chundrigar (Note: ابراہیم اسماعیل چندریگر) (15 September 1897 – 26 September 1960) was a Pakistani politician who served as the sixth prime minister of Pakistan, appointed in this capacity on 17 October 1957.
+Ismail Ibrahim Chundrigar (Note: ابراہیم اسماعیل چندریگر) (15 September 1897 – 26 September 1960) was a Pakistani politician who served as the sixth prime minister of Pakistan, appointed in this capacity on 17 October 1957.
 He resigned due to a vote of no confidence on 11 December 1957, against him.

 He was trained in constitutional law at the University of Bombay and was one of the Founding Fathers of the Dominion of Pakistan.
 Having served for just 55 days, Chundrigar's tenure is the third shortest served in the parliamentary history of Pakistan, after those of Shujaat Hussain and Nurul Amin, who served as prime minister for 54 and 13 days, respectively.

 Biography

 Early life and law practice

-Ibrahim Ismail Chundrigar, a Muhajir, was born in Godhra, Gujarat, in India on 15 September 1897.
+Ismail Ibrahim Chundrigar was born in Godhra, Gujarat, in British India on 15 September 1897.
 He was an only child.

 Chundrigar moved to Bombay for his higher studies.
 He attended the University of Bombay where he earned a BA degree, and later the LLB degree in 1920.
 From 1929 till 1932, Chundrigar was a lawyer for the Ahmedabad Municipal Corporation.

 From 1932 until 1937, Chundrigar practiced civil law, and moved to practice and read law at the Bombay High Court in 1937, where he established his reputation.
 During this time, he became acquainted with Muhammad Ali Jinnah, sharing similar ideology and political views.

 In 1935, Chundrigar was chosen by the Muslim League to give a response to the Government of India Act 1935 introduced by the British government in India.
 Notably, concerning the role of the Governor-General as head of state, Chundrigar denied that the Governor-General enjoyed the powers supposedly granted by the Act.

 From 1937 till 1946, Chundrigar practiced in the Bombay High Court.